-The article The TeX Family in 2009 appeared in the March 2009 issue of the American Mathematical Society's Notices magazine.
-(The PDF here is a late preprint, not an exact copy of the published version, so there are a few variances, such as the title.)
+The article The TeX Family in 2009 appeared in the March 2009 issue of the American Mathematical Society's Notices.
 This page contains links to things referenced in that article, as well as some additional pointers that you may find useful.
+Other TeX-related publications.

 Before reading on, please note that the best way to get TeX software is through a full distribution, a bundling of the materials for your computer; see below.
 If you have a recent distribution then it has a package manager, which supports download and installation with point and click.
 For example, both of the free distributions TeX Live and MiKTeX have package managers.

 These things were discussed in the article (things mentioned only briefly are linked to below).

 What TeX can do.
 One more extensive discussion of TeX's advantages is Why TeX?.

 Graphics.
 One way to specify your graphics inside of your TeX source file is PSTricks.
 It has extensive documentation, including a user guide containing many examples, and it has many contributed packages.
 Another way to specify your graphics is TikZ and PGF.
 There are many examples of this package in the extensive manual and this tutorial gives a gentle start.
 Another approach is to use the MetaPost language which has some unique and powerful capabilities for making technical graphics.

 The manual for the packages graphics and graphicx gives the basic information about importing graphics in LaTeX.
 The Strategies for including graphics in LaTeX documents article by Klaus Höppner gives a basic introduction and overview to graphics in TeX.